wasabigeek/blog/content/blog/overspecifying-tests-the-employee-report-kata/index.md

 end
 ```

-Note that some liberties were taken since the requirements gave us a lot of autonomy: we assumed that we had some way to convert input (an array of hashes) into objects, and that the output could also be a set of objects (we could also convert the result again).
-We'll talk about some possible pitfalls in the afterword.
+Note that some liberties were taken since the requirements gave us a lot of autonomy: we assumed that we had some way to convert the input (an array of hashes) into objects, and that the output could also be a set of objects.

-In the context of the kata, this refactoring is optional because the way the final requirement is written generally doesn't require it.
-But it's a really good example of how useful objects can be!
-I did have to take quite a few steps (you can follow the [PR](https://github.com/wasabigeek/katas/commits/employee-report) history) to safely refactor it.
+In the context of the kata, this refactoring is optional because the way the final requirement is written doesn't require it.
+But it's a really good example of how we can encapsulate logic in objects!
+I did have to take quite a few steps (you can follow the [PR](https://github.com/wasabigeek/katas/commits/employee-report) history) to "safely" refactor, but the end result is quite satisfying.

 ## Fourth Requirement: Sort Descending
 We now want the names to be in descending order.
 Since we already have a test for ordering, we can modify that instead of creating a new one: